martinrehfeld/erlang-kata/README.md

 # Today's Kata: The Countdown Game

-I stumbled across this [little challenge on Stack Overflow](http://stackoverflow.com/questions/4586814/code-golf-countdown-number-game) and wanted to try it Erlang.
+I stumbled across this [little challenge on Stack Overflow](http://stackoverflow.com/questions/4586814/code-golf-countdown-number-game) and wanted to try it in Erlang.

 The task is inspired by the well-known British TV game show Countdown.